 New Scenic Byways

-Ring in 2019 with three newly designated state scenic byways.
-The adventure begins in Portland and the Tualatin Valley before embarking on the Trees to Sea route through the Tillamook State Forest to the Oregon Coast.
+Ring in 2020 with three newly designated state scenic byways.
+The adventure begins in the Tualatin Valley before embarking on the Trees to Sea route through the Tillamook State Forest to the Oregon Coast.
 At your leisure, explore the Pacific Coast Scenic Byway between Netarts and Waldport — taking in sunrise over a ghost forest, looking for glass floats in the sand or watching baby whales play in a cove.
 Then take the Marys Peak to Pacific Scenic Byway to the Alsea River Valley for one of the BLM’s top mountain bike destinations.
 Hike Marys Peak and spend time in Corvallis to see why it’s so much more than a college town.
-To the southeast, the McKenzie River Scenic Byway beckons with covered bridges, drift-boat fishing and world-class rapids.
+To the southeast, the McKenzie River Scenic Byway beckons with covered bridges, waterfalls, drift-boat fishing and world-class rapids.
 Enjoy the steely blue waters at a riverside resort, then continue to Central Oregon and beyond.

 Spring brings warm-weather hikers out of hibernation to surging waterfalls, in search of blooming wildflowers and on family-friendly treks.
 It’s the season for exploring the Hood River Valley Fruit Loop while still hitting the slopes.
 The famed salmonfly hatch brings anglers to the Lower Deschutes River.
 And wine lovers cheers to Oregon Wine Month.
 For spring break, consider taking the kids to the beautiful South Coast on an RV trip or find an easy escape with our last-minute ideas.